Paying The Cost To Be The Boss | Chords + Lyrics

 | E9 (A#m7b5 G#m7b5) | E9 | B9 (Fm7b5 D#m7b5) | B9 |

 B.B.
-King’s vibrato is clearly one of the best, so why not start by copying him?
+King’s vibrato is one of the best in the business, so why not start by learning from the master himself?